 - Aspirin desensitization to develop tolerance to aspirin and similar drugs for patients with aspirin-exacerbated respiratory disease

 Request an appointment today with one of our asthma specialists.
 Call the Asthma Center at 216.444.0582 or toll-free 800.223.2273, ext.
 40582.

-One of the most common chronic diseases in the world, asthma has become more prevalent and more severe in recent years.
+Asthma is one of the most common chronic diseases in the world, becoming more prevalent and more severe in recent years.
 Asthma causes the airways of the lungs (bronchial tubes) to narrow, the lining of the airways to swell, and the cells that line the airways to produce more mucus.
 These changes make breathing difficult and cause symptoms, such as cough, shortness of breath, wheezing, chest tightness and excess mucus production.
 Learn about symptoms, causes and triggers, diagnostic testing, treatments and management tips for asthma below.

 Asthma Symptoms, Causes and Triggers

 - Asthma Symptoms

 - Asthma Causes and Triggers